NatanaelUF17/BooksWASM/README.md

 ## Installation
 Download [dotnet core](https://dotnet.microsoft.com/download) to run the proyect.

-After installing dotnet core, open the command line, navigate to the directory proyect and run the proyect with the `dotnet run` command.
+After installing dotnet core, open the command line, navigate to the server directory proyect and run the proyect with the `dotnet run` command.

 ## Technologies